corryws/corryws/README.md

 # 👋 Hi, I'm Corrado Trigilia!

 I am a lead programmer at Sisoft s.r.l., a software house specialized in IT solutions for vending.
+Alongside my main role, i also work as a freelancer for BlasterFoundry.
 I have a great passion for programming, video games, and optimization.
 My ultimate goal, my dream, is to work as a video game developer.

 ## 💼 Professional Experience

+### Blaster Foundry
+**Gamedev Freelancer**
+- Unity 6 with URP
+- link of my first game: https://ridewithedd.blasterfoundry.software

 ### Sisoft s.r.l.
 **Leader Programmer**